 If everybody wants you, why isn’t anybody calling?
 Once you create a blog or email newsletter, you need to also actively take part in its evolution.

-While keeping diligent focus on your content production, you must also review your past choices, looking for ways to allow more readers to engage with your writing.
+While keeping diligent focus on your content production, you must also review your past choices, looking for ways to avoid content marketing mistakes and allow more readers to engage with your writing.

 In other words, you might need to think more like an editor.